alphawaddle/beatsaber-ranked-non-weeb-playlist/README.md

 The goal is to add all ranked songs, except the ones that are "weeb".
 This is a little bit difficult to classify, but I've essentially skipped all the songs that:
 - ...have anime for their cover art; *or*
 - ...are from an anime or Japanese video game; *or*
-- ...when I Google them and weeb stuff shows up.
+- ...when I Google them and weeb stuff shows up; *or*
+- ...if they're a Korean boy band, to be honest.

 ## 😡 Why are you being mean to weebs?
 I'm sorry, but I don't like the majority of ranked songs, and they all seem to have "weeb" in common.
-The majority of the ranking team seems to be focused on that type of music, and that's fine but it's just not my cup of tea.
+The majority of the ranking team seems to be focused on that type of music, and that's fine but it's just not my ☕ cup of tea.

-I love you all, but I want to play ranked while without hating the music I'm playing.
+I love you all, but I want to play ranked without hating the music I'm playing.
 My goal is not to offend anyone. ♥

 ## 😠 You messed up.
 Okay, chill.
 Open an issue or submit a pull request.
 Thanks.